 Although you can perfectly train using a physical deck of cards, I’ve found it much easier to use software to train.
 I am using a program called Memoriad Simulator, and particularly the first mode called “Speed Cards”.
 Set the settings to 3 simultaneous cards and the KQJ figure system, and you are ready to go.

 One particular quirk/feature of this app is that it limits the memorization stage to 5 minutes.
-Unexpectedly, that helped me a lot, as early on trying to memorize the whole deck was tedious, time-consuming and plainly boring.
+Unexpectedly, that helped me a lot, as early on trying to memorize the whole deck was tedious, time-consuming, and plainly boring.
 This way each day of training was an effort to memorize as many cards as I could in the 5-minute window, at least until I could do the whole deck.
 After that point, it has been an effort to reduce the time needed for the whole deck.

 From this stage forward, I suggest training 4-5 times a week for 1-3 repetitions each day.
 It won’t be long till you can memorize the whole deck in those 5 minutes, and then you can keep training to reduce the time if you want.
-Regardless of reducing the time though, I’d suggest keeping up the practice for a while as training to the 2 memory techniques utilized.
+Regardless of reducing the time, though, I’d suggest keeping up the practice for a while as training to the 2 memory techniques utilized.

 It can be effective in your effort to set goals for the week ahead of time.
-In the beginning of each week write down your goal about how many cards you want to be able to memorize by the end of the week or how much time you aim for about memorizing the whole deck.
+At the beginning of each week write down your goal about how many cards you want to be able to memorize by the end of the week or how much time you aim for about memorizing the whole deck.
 Now you’ve got something to set on achieving.

 There also might be some among you that have already developed some of the techniques, like a memory palace.
 In that case, feel free to start from the point corresponding to your skills.
 There is no reason to start this training schedule from the beginning unless you are actually new to these techniques.